SteveYWang/CS372-Final-Project/README.md

 For reference, each code cell is commented at the top with what it does.

+To try out the model, first run all the code in the "function and class definitions" section to compile all the functions and classes used for the model.
+Then, in the "model functionality demo" section, run the first code cell to load in the data first; run the second cell to have the model make some predicitions on the test set and see some of the input data.
+To try out the model training or model test evaluation, run the third and fourth cells.

 # Video Links
 Project Demo: https://www.youtube.com/watch?v=SKkmmxSpPtw